Calotropis

 Calotropis is a genus of flowering plants in the family Apocynaceae, first described as a genus in 1810.
 It is native to southern Asia and North Africa.

 They are commonly known as milkweeds because of the latex they produce.
 Calotropis species are considered common weeds in some parts of the world.
 The flowers are fragrant and are often used in making floral tassels in some mainland Southeast Asian cultures.
-Fibers of these plants are called madar or mader.
+Fibers of these plants are called mudar or mader.
 Calotropis species are usually found in abandoned farmland.